our team.

 Johannes' main focus is on historical greenhouse gas (GHG) emissions data and future emissions scenarios.
 He is the lead author of the PRIMAP-hist national historical GHG emissions dataset and has published several other open access emissions data products.
 He has developed a methodology to extend NDC based emissions scenarios until the end of the century in line with databases of IAM scenarios which is used to calculate end of century temperatures and associated impacts for research papers and the Climate Action Tracker.
 Johannes joined Climate Resource in 2022 after 9 years at the Potsdam Institute for Climate Impact Research (PIK) and work as a freelance scientist and scientific adviser.

 Alister's research interests and expertise lie in the politics and policy of climate change at local, national and international scales.
 Alister holds an MSc (climate change), as well as a BSc (applied sciences).
-He is in the process of finishing his PhD at the University of Melbourne, which is focused on the international climate change negotiations, and in particular the evolution of the UNFCCC’s financial architecture.
+He completed his PhD at the University of Melbourne, which focused on the international climate change negotiations, and in particular the evolution of the UNFCCC’s financial architecture.
 He is also currently the Assistant Editor at the journal Climate Policy

 Dr. Mika Pflüger